Building a Business Online And Moving Across the Country: 4 Ways to Ensure Productivity

 My 2021 Calendar

-Side note: by blocking in advance, you won’t have to cancel on people who have set aside time to meet with you.
+Side note: you don’t have to cancel on people who have set aside time to meet with you.
 Much better for creating and sustaining relationships, right?
 It’s ok to block your calendar.

 With the next couple of weeks being vulnerable to inconsistency and my new “FreeAt50” life all about the less hustle and more flow that comes with professional freedom, it isn’t lost on me that my business is barely built yet.